& OTHER THEMES

 Indigenous children were taught from a very early age to live in a selfless manner.
 In the tribes generosity of spirit was what made great leaders.
 Great leaders are not megalomaniacs, such self-absorption has no place in a world view that fosters good thoughts, right action, kind words, humbleness and generosity.
 It was in this vein that the original world was created.

-A leader is never grudging with her time, things or talent.
+A good leader is never grudging with her time, things or talent.
 The greatest orators, medicine people and warriors are among the most humble, self-effacing and kind people one could ever have the honour of meeting.

 The following are what separate a caring person from an uncaring or self-absorbed person.